 Time to crack open a cold one.

-Gov. Roy Cooper signed a bill into law on Wednesday allowing legal beer and wine sales at sporting events throughout the UNC system.
-Should the Board of Trustees vote in favor of the law, the purchase of certain forms of alcohol will be legal at UNC-Chapel Hill sporting events.
+Gov. Roy Cooper signed a bill into law in July allowing legal beer and wine sales at sporting events throughout the UNC system.
+Combined with the approval of the UNC Board of Trustees – which took place with an anticipatory vote in the spring – the sale of alcohol at UNC athletic events seems likely.

 According to UNC Board of Trustees chairperson Richard Stevens, the board approved the alcohol policy in the spring, a preemptive move contingent on the state's decision.
 Once Cooper signed the bill into law, the University was ready to begin looking into specifics.

 "The next steps will be for the athletic department to have a consultation with the chancellor and others to develop plans for timing details and locations," Stevens said in July.
 "All that is under review."

 Last month, Cunningham discussed possible avenues for alcohol sale at University sporting events.
 Previously, alcohol sales at Kenan Memorial Stadium were limited to high-end booster club donors.

 “Since the bill was introduced, we have been having conversations and exploring opportunities related to selling alcohol in our stadiums,” Cunningham said in a statement to the News & Observer.
 “Our Trustees support this effort, and now that the bill has been signed, our game management staff and concession partner will soon make a presentation to me about the different scenarios involved in such sales, and I will consult with University leadership about the best path forward.”

 “Permitting the sale of alcohol in college stadiums has become much more prevalent across the country over the last few years, including during NCAA championships and ACC tournaments,” Cunningham continued.

 UNC joined a number of other N.C. universities, including N.C.
 State, East Carolina, and UNC-Charlotte, in approving the sale of beer and wine at athletic events.